cydno/dissection_assortative_mating_behaviour/README.md

 Rscript 3_qtl_significance.R
 ```

 Script to determine significance of individual qtl, using the null distribution of lod scores  generated above through permutation.
 Also builds a GLMM of the proportion of courtships towards H. melpomene with qtl on chr 1, 17 18 as explanatory factors.
 Tests whether to retain each qtl in a multiple-qtl model using a) likelihood ratio tests and b) a (very conservative) penalised lod score approach (see Browman and Sen 2009).
 Requires phenotype and genotype data for backcross hybrids in R/qtl format:  `raw_data/data_for_Rqtl.csv`.
-Produces table of qtl thresholds for GLMM analyses: `derived_data/permutations_trial_prop.csv`; and determines P-values from permutations which are added to the qtl summary: `derived_data/qtl_summary`.
-Produces `derived_data/qtl_data.csv`, which is used below.
+Produces table of qtl thresholds for GLMM analyses: `permutations_trial_prop.csv`; and determines P-values from permutations which are added to the qtl summary: `qtl_summary`.
+Produces `qtl_data.csv`, which is used below.

 ### iv) Determine effect sizes of qtl